alihaidersultani/alihaidersultani/README.md

 - 👀 I’m interested in programming, especially Python.
 - 🌱 I’m currently learning Python programming.
 - 💞️ I’m looking to collaborate on small projects.
-- 📫 How to reach me @alihaisul
+- 📫 How to reach me @alihaidersultani